ebajcar/modules_syst10049/tutorials/examples_06/instructions_ws06.md

 2. Test and validate.
 Correct to remove all errors and warnings.
 3. With the validator examine the document outline and structural outline (as demonstrated in class).
 4. Make corrections to ensure that outline is correct and consistent.
 5. Make a copy of the file.
-To the new copy only, add the reset link.
+To the new copy only, add the reset link:

 ```html
 <link href="https://cdnjs.cloudflare.com/ajax/libs/meyer-reset/2.0/reset.min.css" rel="stylesheet">